asaninocente/book-store/README.md

 Instead of using _{% url 'book-detail' book.id %}_ in the template, you can use _{{ book.get_absolute_url }}_ but need to define the get_absolute_url() function in models.py

 If you implement a slug after you created DB records, just _Book.objects.get(title="...").save()_ and the slug will be created.

+Using _db_index=True_ increases performance, but you shouldn't turn all your fields into indexes.
+Really just the ones which you use a lot for querying.